Covid 19 Delta: Ministers at odds with ministry Whānau Ora Māori vax stoush back in Court - NZ Herald

 The decision involved weighing up privacy concerns, and also cited objections from some iwi - including Ngāi Tahu - about data regarded as taonga being released without the appropriate authority.

+It also needed to be done in a way that did not decrease the trust Ngāi Tahu whānui and whānau Māori have in the health system, Ellison said.

+"If the Crown discloses health information in a way that harms this trust, this will have long-term impacts for the health of our people and may discourage whānau from getting vaccinated."

-However, Whānau Ora has pointed out the ministry has provided such data to other organisations - such as Healthline - and that the urgency of the situation outweighed other concerns.
+Whānau Ora has also pointed out the ministry has provided such data to other organisations - such as Healthline - and that the urgency of the situation outweighed other concerns.

 Raukawa-Tait said time was of the essence as the Government readies to reopen the country in time for Christmas.